-Under Condition 37, Schedule 3 of Development Consent DA 92/97, MACH Energy is required to remove all infrastructure associated with the development within ML 1645 south of Wybong Road (other than infrastructure which can remain in situ, with the agreement of Bengalla Mine) and transfer ownership to Bengalla Mine.
+Under Part B, Condition B94 of Development Consent SSD 10418 and Condition 37, Schedule 3 of Development Consent DA 92/97, MACH Energy is required to remove all infrastructure associated with the development within ML 1645 south of Wybong Road (other than infrastructure which can remain in situ, with the agreement of Bengalla Mine) and transfer ownership to Bengalla Mine.
 MACH Energy is required to undertake interim rehabilitation on this area, prior to transfer of ownership, as required by Condition 55A, of Schedule 3 of the Development Consent DA 92/97.
 Following the transfer of ownership, it will be the responsibility of Bengalla Mine to operate and rehabilitate the area.